harshith998/Weave/README.md

 # Weave
-Weave.ai — an orchestration layer that turns short generated clips into coherent, long-form video with continuity, character, and timeline control.
+Weave.ai: an orchestration layer that turns short generated clips into coherent, long-form video with continuity, character, and timeline control.